nielsberglund/presentations-2025/asante-webinar/section-4-answers.md

 ---
 Q: What skills will future marketing and CX teams need to thrive in a tech-driven environment?

-A: Future marketing and CX teams need to become **hybrid thinkers**—combining AI and data fluency (AI literacy, prompt engineering, analytics, tool proficiency) with deeply human strengths like strategic thinking, creativity, critical thinking, empathy, adaptability, and ethical judgment.
+A: This another crucial question.
+Future marketing and CX teams need to become **hybrid thinkers**—combining AI and data fluency (AI literacy, prompt engineering, analytics, tool proficiency) with deeply human strengths like strategic thinking, creativity, critical thinking, empathy, adaptability, and ethical judgment.

 We’re already in a reskilling moment: the World Economic Forum notes that up to **50% of employees need reskilling by 2025**, 77% of employers see upskilling as critical, and demand for soft skills has jumped **138% since 2021** as organisations realise that AI works best *with* people, not instead of them.